openshift/openshift-ansible/playbooks/provisioning/openstack/README.md

 ### Update `inventory/group_vars/all.yml`

+#### DNS configuration variables

 Pay special attention to the values in the first paragraph -- these will depend on your OpenStack environment.

+Note that the provsisioning playbooks update the original Neutron subnet created with the Heat stack to point to the configured DNS servers.
+So the provisioned cluster nodes will start using those natively as default nameservers.
+Technically, this allows to deploy OpenShift clusters without dnsmasq proxies.

 The `env_id` and `public_dns_domain` will form the cluster's DNS domain all your servers will be under.
 With the default values, this will be